 - Visual Arts.

 Participation in the Reflections Program is organized by school grade.
 Student works are critiqued against others in the same grade division.
-Deadline for WCI entries is October 19, 2018.
+Deadline for WCI entries was October 11, 2019.

 The Reflections Program is structured for PTAs to recognize students at the local unit, council, PTA district, state and national levels.
 Entries are first judged at the local unit level, where selected works are chosen to represent the PTA at each subsequent level depending on each state PTA structure.
 Once entries reach the state level, the state PTA may select entries to submit to the National PTA.
 Award of Excellence and Awards of Merit are recognized at the annual National PTA convention and are displayed as part of the program’s traveling exhibit.